sassdavid/dotfiles/README.md

 #### Ghostty

 Everything should work out of the box.
-I suggest using this on Linux or macOS.
+This gets installed by default on Linux and macOS.

 #### Windows Terminal